tlswg/tls13-spec/draft-ietf-tls-tls13.md

 send the ServerHello, rather than waiting for the client's EndOfEarlyData message.

+Servers are permitted to buffer and postpone the processing of application data sent in 0-RTT until they receive client's Finished.
+Therefore, when using 0-RTT, clients MUST proceed the handshake to the point of sending their Finished messages even if there are no application data to be sent in 1-RTT.

 #### Replay Properties {#replay-time}

 As noted in {{zero-rtt-data}}, TLS provides a limited mechanism for